 Fans of Golden Sun have to wait until the 3rd game to confirm the romantic relationship between Isaac and Jenna.

 In Final Fantasy II, Scott asks Firion and friends to not tell Hilda about his death, as she deserves to fall in love again.

 Final Fantasy VI has a temporarily revived Rachel telling Locke to stop tormenting himself over her death and find someone to be happy with.

-If neither Garrus or Tali is romanced in Mass Effect and both survive, they'll end up together toward the end of Mass Effect 3.
+In Mass Effect 3, if neither Garrus or Tali is romanced in Mass Effect and both survive, they'll end up at least hooking up by the end of the game.

 Subverted in Futurama, in an episode where Fry dates a digital copy of Lucy Liu.
 At the end, Fry deletes the copy after being asked by the real Liu, and hopes that he can get to know the real Liu.
 However, it turns out that Liu and Bender (who has been against human/robot relationships for the whole episode) have fallen in love.
 The heart fade-out shows Bender and Liu kissing... then turns to Fry, who is growling at them.

 In Bender's Big Score, the Lars/Leela/Fry triangle is sorted out when Lars turns out to be an older copy of Fry, then dies.

 In The Beast With A Billion Backs, Fry dates a polygamist, the tentacle monster Yivo dates the whole universe, and in the end, Yivo and the polygamist find what they really wanted in each other.
 (Also herpes)

 Into the Wild Green Yonder may be this trope, as a very minor Fry/Leela subplot provides fodder for the last scene when Fry and Leela declare their love for each other, to each other.
 Then they ride off into a Sequel Hook wormhole holding hands and sharing a kiss.